Ahringer-lab/chip_seq/README.md

 --bwa_index : Change the dedault location of the bwa index from /mnt/home3/ahringer/index_files/built_indexes/bwa/c_elegans.PRJNA13758.WS285/c_elegans.PRJNA13758.WS285.genomic.fa

+N.B The defaul index is built from the c_elegans.PRJNA13758.WS285.genomic.fa file from Wormbase

 ### Output

 All files will be ouput to the out directory in your home directory, there will be a folder for each sample that contains the following folders: